Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Methodology

 \subsection{Relief Intervals}

-Obtaining all model fits $\{\hM_{I}\}_{I\in\I}$ along the search path can be computationally demanding, particularly when dealing with expensive-to-fit models.
-Our approach is straightforward yet versatile, and it can be used in conjunction with any grid search algorithm $\A = \A(\{\L(I;\hM_{I})\}_{I\in\I})$.
+Our approach is straightforward yet highly adaptable, and it integrates seamlessly with any grid-search algorithm $\A$.
 We begin by constructing a set of deterministic intervals $\R$.
-During the search process, for each search interval $I\in\I$, we employ a proxy or relief model $\hM_{R}$ fitted using data from an interval $R\in\R$ to replace $\hM_{I}$ when evaluating the loss $\L(I;\hM_{I})$.
-The intervals $R\in\R$ are referred to as relief intervals to distinguish them from search intervals $I\in\I$.
+During the search process, for a search interval $I\in\I$, a proxy or \textit{Relief} model, $\hM_{R_I}$, fitted using data from an interval $R_I\in\R$, replaces $\hM_I$ when evaluating the loss $\Lcal(I;\hM_I)$.
+Each interval $R_I\in\R$ is referred to as a \textit{relief interval} to distinguish it from a search interval $I$.
 It is possible for multiple search intervals to correspond to a single relief interval, and not all relief intervals may be visited during the search.
-The key to this construction lies in satisfying two properties: first, significantly reducing the number of intervals for which a sequence of models needs to be fitted compared to considering all search intervals, and second, ensuring that the corresponding losses exhibit similar behavior to the original losses, allowing for the successful recovery of consistent changepoint estimators.
+The notation $R_I$ indicates that the selection of a relief interval is dependent on the current search interval $I$.
+For simplicity, we will use $R$ interchangeably with $R_I$, which should not lead to confusion.
+The key to the construction of $\R$ lies in satisfying two properties.
+First, it significantly reduces the number of intervals for which a sequence of models needs to be fitted, as opposed to fitting models for every search interval.
+Second, it ensures that the losses computed using the relief models exhibit behaviors similar to those computed with the original models, thereby allowing for consistent changepoint detection.